 A new Florida-based company, Safely Cross Stop Arms, exhibited a new take on improving loading and unloading zone safety.
 Founder Danny Ringer explained that he came up with the concept after being ticketed for illegally passing a school bus at a “T” intersection, where he turned right toward the bus because as at that angle he couldn’t see the extended stop sign.

-He added a second stop sign that rests flat against the driver’s side of the school bus in addition to the extended stop sign so perpendicular traffic can be assured of seeing the traffic control.
+He added a second stop sign that rests flat against the driver’s side of the school bus in addition to the extended stop sign, so perpendicular traffic can be assured of seeing the traffic control.
 It also includes a bendable plastic arm that contains rows of LED lights.
 The plastic arm is attached to the extended stop sign with a heavy-duty aluminum bracket.

-Arby Creach, president of the Florida Association for Pupil Transportation, said he would present the idea to the state school bus specification committee, and Pat Schofill, state director of transportation for the Georgia Department of Education said he would also talk to his spec committee.
+Arby Creach, president of the Florida Association for Pupil Transportation, said he would present the idea to the state school bus specification committee, and Pat Schofill, state director of transportation for the Georgia Department of Education, said he would also talk to his spec committee.
 Meanwhile, two attendees all the way from Saipan near Guam purchased two systems on the trade show floor to test in their fleet.

-HSM showed its new Millenium Series, a patent-pending, stowaway integrated child seat.
+HSM showed its new Millenium Series, a patent-pending, stow-away integrated child seat.
 In a few steps a bus driver or aid can convert a regular bench seat into an ICS, lap belt or lap-shoulder belt seat model.
 In the instance of the ICS, which was demonstrated at TSD, the harness and buckles are stored beneath the flip-up bench seat that latches per federal standards.

-Kidde Technologies showed its new KT100 Automatic Fire Detection and Suppression Controller that promises quick and easy installation by fitting most common witch knockouts at a reduced price.
+Kidde Technologies showed its new KT100 Automatic Fire Detection and Suppression Controller that promises quick and easy installationm by fitting most common witch knockouts at a reduced price.
 It can shut down the engine, HVAC system and even exterior drive lights if a fire is detected in the engine compartment.
-It includes a built-in 85 decibel buzzer, a built-in manual discharge switch and operates on a 12- or 24-volt battery from temperatures ranging from -40 to 185 degrees.
+It includes a built-in 85 decibel buzzer, a built-in manual discharge switch, and operates on a 12- or 24-volt battery from temperatures ranging from -40 to 185 degrees.
 The KT 100 also works with the company’s heat and gas sensors.